 He received a chorus of "Yes, Master Harry."

-Then it had been time to go.
-To finalize the packing of all their remaining worldly goods into apartment trunks to be shrunk and placed on Harry's belt.
+Next had been to finalize the packing of all their remaining worldly goods into apartment trunks to be shrunk and placed on Harry's belt.
 If he'd sneaked in a few things (and a couple of elves) that Hermione would not have approved of, it couldn't be helped.
 She could give him the benefit of the doubt since he had not only packed up the Potter and Black libraries for her, but had spent an absurd amount of galleons purchasing a copy of every book on magic he could track down.

-Hermione had agonized over the runic arrays, laid out in a great spiral in the grand ballroom.
+Over the last couple of months, Hermione had agonized over the runic arrays, laid out in a great spiral in the grand ballroom.
 The array had been more than one hundred feet across and had consisted of a staggering number of runes laid out in various complicated patterns.
-Looking it over, Harry had comprehended about five percent of the total.
+Looking it over, Harry had comprehended about five percent of the total, the rest well beyond his self study.
 However, he had complete confidence in Hermione.
 Which clearly was the right decision as they were here, even if they'd missed their target.

 But she was worth it.
 Harry had decided that come Heaven or Hell, being with Hermione was worth any any risk, any sacrifice.
 She was the light at the end.
 She was his home.
 With that thought warming his heart, Harry found himself drifting off to sleep.